What is the Warm Homes Plan?

 new homes are built in such a way that they will be cheaper to run,

-Future Homes Standard which will be implemented in 2026.
+Future Homes Standard which id due to be published shortly and which is supposed to be implemented in 2026.

 All new homes must have solar